mullvad/mullvadvpn-app/README.md

 1. Follow the [Install toolchains and dependencies](#install-toolchains-and-dependencies) steps

-1. Build the backend in optimized release mode with:
+1. Build the daemon in optimized release mode with:
     ```
     cargo build --release
     ```